emdete/Qubes-blogs/emdete/README.md

 --------

 My bluetooth was switched on all the time (led was lit).
-This wasn't the case under Debian. i installed rfkill `qubes-dom0-update rfkill` in dom0 which allowed to switch wwan & bluetooth off.
+This wasn't the case under Debian. i installed rfkill `Qubes-dom0-update rfkill` in dom0 which allowed to switch wwan & bluetooth off.
+Even after reboot the devices was now switched off by default.

 Sound
 -----